Cannot Open Page

 — Read on data:text/html,

 Many folks prefer that American Muslim converts are oblivious to their own realities, especially when it comes to the decline of convert communities.
-Which is why there is such a push for converts to be narcissistic and exuberant and assume that everything is fine.
-People would rather that the convert community looks at the world through the eyes of others, and not through their own reality.
-Nevertheless, there seems to be data that shows that the American Muslim convert community, a community already fractionalized and marginalized, is at great risk of extinction, and here’s why.
+Some people, even some converts, would rather that the convert community look at the world through the eyes of others, and not through their own reality.
+Nevertheless, there seems to be data that shows that the American Muslim convert community, a community already fractionalized, marginalized, and historically disadvantaged because of race, are at great risk of extinction, and here’s why.

 The Pew Research Center, a well-known respected organization that has accumulated highly credible amounts of research and data about Muslims in America, estimates that there were “about 3.3 million Muslims of all ages living in the United States in 2015”.
 Which amounts to about 1% of the U.S. population (322 million) at the time of the study.
 They estimate also, that by the year 2050, Muslims will constitute 2% of the American population, doubling their current percentage of 1%. which is why some people say that Islam is the fastest growing religion in America.